ElektraInitiative/libelektra/doc/INSTALL.md

 To install RPM packages we recommend using `yum localinstall` since installing with `rpm` doesn't resolve missing dependencies.

-Run following command in the `packages` directory:
+Run following command in the `package` directory:

 ```sh
 yum localinstall *